rvanheest-DANS-KNAW/easy-deposit-report/README.md

           Subcommand: report
             -h, --help   Show help message

-          Subcommand: report full - creates a full report for depositor(optional) -a, --age  <arg>   Only report on the deposits that are less than n days old.
+          Subcommand: report full - creates a full report for a depositor and/or datamanager -a, --age  <arg>           Only report on the deposits that are less than n days old.
 An age argument of n=0 days corresponds to 0<=n<1.
 If this argument is not provided, all deposits will be reported on.
+            -m, --datamanager  <arg>   Only report on the deposits that are assigned to this datamanager.
             -h, --help                 Show help message

            trailing arguments:
             depositor (not required)
           ---

-          Subcommand: report summary - creates a summary report for depositor(optional) -a, --age  <arg>   Only report on the deposits that are less than n days old.
+          Subcommand: report summary - creates a summary report for a depositor and/or datamanager -a, --age  <arg>           Only report on the deposits that are less than n days old.
 An age argument of n=0 days corresponds to 0<=n<1.
 If this argument is not provided, all deposits will be reported on.
+            -m, --datamanager  <arg>   Only report on the deposits that are assigned to this datamanager.
             -h, --help                 Show help message

            trailing arguments:
             depositor (not required)
           ---

-          Subcommand: report error - creates a report displaying all failed, rejected and invalid deposits for depositor(optional)
+          Subcommand: report error - creates a report displaying all failed, rejected and invalid deposits for a depositor and/or datamanager
             -a, --age  <arg>           Only report on the deposits that are less than n days old.
 An age argument of n=0 days corresponds to 0<=n<1.
 If this argument is not provided, all deposits will be reported on.
+            -m, --datamanager  <arg>   Only report on the deposits that are assigned to this datamanager.
             -h, --help                 Show help message

            trailing arguments:
             depositor (not required)